prathameshap/python3-data-structures-library/.dev-tools/README.md

 A: Merge commits are automatically skipped.
 Hooks only validate your direct commits.

 **Q: Will hooks slow down my workflow?**
 A: No, validation takes < 1 second.
-It's much faster than waiting for CI/CD to fail!
+Style violations show as warnings and don't block commits, making development faster!

 **Q: Can I use the designer without installing tools?**
 A: No, you need Azure Functions Core Tools and Azurite to use the Logic App designer locally in VS Code.